-(b) IFRS 9 Financial Instruments (2010):
+(a) IFRS 9 Financial Instruments:

 This standard replaces the guidance in IAS 39 Financial Instruments: Recognition and Measurement, on the classification and measurement of financial assets.
-The Standard eliminates the existing IAS 39 categories of held to maturity, available-for-sale and loans and receivables.
-Financial assets will be classified into one of two categories on initial recognition: financial assets measured at amortized cost; or financial assets measured at fair value.
-The Group intends to adopt IFRS 9 (2010) in its financial statements for the annual period beginning on April 1, 2015.
-The Group does not expect the application of this amended standard to have any impact on its consolidated financial statements.
+The Standard eliminates the existing IAS 39 categories of held-to-maturity, available-for-sale and loans and receivables.
+Financial assets will be classified into one of two categories on initial recognition: financial assets measured at amortized cost: or financial assets measured at fair value.